 Or, perhaps, a small town with charm and a slow lifestyle has more appeal (think: New England).
 They need travel nurses, too.

-Even better, as a travel nurse, you don’t have to limit your travel based on season!
-In this case, pros and cons of travel nursing in your area are irrelevant because you can change “your area” at any time.
+Even better, as a travel nurse, you don’t have to limit your travel based on the season!
+In this case, the pros and cons of travel nursing in your area are irrelevant because you can change “your area” at any time.

 Let’s say you’re a snow bunny.
 The best places to travel in the winter include many incredible nursing opportunities as well.

 For example, Denver, Colorado offers access to some of the top world-class ski resorts in the world, including Telluride, Aspen, and Vail.
 And it also has access to top-ranked hospitals such as Porter Adventist Hospital.

 Basically, as a travel nurse, you can base your travel assignment on anything you’d like: